thecharlescastro/Chat-Applications/README.md

 # Chat-Applications

-This is a chat application for Client/Server chat that uses Socket, ipAddress and port numbers.
+This is a chat application for Client/Server chat that uses Socket, ipAddress, port numbers and Java Swing (GUI).